miroapp/api-clients/packages/typescript-node/README.md

 })
 ```

-Other options are documented in the [reference](https://miroapp.github.io/api-clients/interfaces/index.Opts.html).

-The client has all methods that are needed to complete Miro authorization flows and make API calls:
+The `Miro` client features all the necessary [methods](https://miroapp.github.io/api-clients/classes/index.Miro.html) and [options](https://miroapp.github.io/api-clients/interfaces/index.Opts.html) to complete Miro authorization flows and make API calls:

 1. Check if current user has authorized the app: [`miro.isAuthorized(someUserId)`](https://miroapp.github.io/api-clients/classes/index.Miro.html#isAuthorized)
 2. Request user to authorize the app by redirecting them to: [`miro.getAuthUrl()`](https://miroapp.github.io/api-clients/classes/index.Miro.html#getAuthUrl)
 3. Exchange users authorization code for a token in the return url's request handler: [`await miro.exchangeCodeForAccessToken(someUserId, req.query.code)`](https://miroapp.github.io/api-clients/classes/index.Miro.html#exchangeCodeForAccessToken)
 4. Use the API as a specific user: [`await miro.as(someUserId).getBoard(boardId)`](https://miroapp.github.io/api-clients/classes/index.Miro.html#as)

+For more information about all the Other options are documented in the [reference](https://miroapp.github.io/api-clients/interfaces/index.Opts.html).

+## Example

 Here is a simple implementation of an App using the [fastify](https://www.fastify.io/) framework: